exhibitionist-digital/e-waste-pipeline/README.md

 ![e-waste](./example.gif)

-Modified img2img, tailored for transforming 3D renders with Stable Diffusion.
+Scripts for using img2img/depth2image, tailored for transforming 3D renders with Stable Diffusion.

-Keep it simple - written in a way thats easy to modify and hack for your own purposes.
+__Keep it simple__ - written in a way thats easy to modify and hack for your own purposes.

 ### How to use